Meals That Heal – Baked Tofu with Ginger Rice

 Interestingly in a controlled trial of 247 people with osteoarthritis of the knee, those who took ginger extract had less pain and required less pain medication.
 Another study found that a combination of ginger, cinnamon and sesame oil, can reduce pain and stiffness in osteoarthritis patients when applied topically.

-Baked Tofu with Ginger Rice
+Recipe for Baked Tofu with Ginger Rice

 Ingredients